SAP-samples/cloud-extension-html5-sample/mission/ci-cd-service/README.md

    ![create repository](./images/repository1.png)

-10. Choose the **Webhook Data** of the created repository
+10. Select the created repository.
+On the right top choose the ... and then choose **Webhook Data**.

    ![create repository](./images/repository2.png)

-11. The Webhook Creation pop-up appears.
+11. The **Webhook Creation** pop-up appears.
 It provides you with the data you need to define a webhook in GitHub.
 Copy the **Payload URL** and the **Secret** into a text editor of your choice.

      ![copy payload URL](./images/repository3.png)